Concordium/concordium.github.io/source/mainnet/net/guides/create-identity.rst

          .. image:: ../images/browser-wallet/id-cards-new.png
                   :width: 25%

       #.
 Select a third-party identity provider from the list.
-An external web page opens within the app.
+An external web page opens in your default web browser.

       #.
 Enter the information requested by the third-party identity provider.
 The information might vary depending on the identity provider.
 However, they will ask you to provide photos of identification documents and a selfie.